jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

 :Attribute: Tickets
 :Format: ``<Ticket_ID>``
 :Description:
     When applicable, any ticket ID associated with a test should be added as a tag.
-This allows for tests to be run for specific ticket(s) as well as a historic record of the reason a test was added to the suite.
-It is strongly encouraged for traceability that all non-trivial tests have a ticket tag associated with them.

-    Ticket tags that immediately follow status tags (see Status_ above) are associated with that tag and represent Tickets assocciated with that status.
-Any other Ticket tags, either before the status tag, or after a non-status tag, are considered independent tags.
-Independent Ticket tags are associated with the test itself.
-When a status tag is removed and a test returns to operational status, all Ticket tags should be left in place for traceability.
-In other words, independent Ticket tags are for "why does this test exist".
-Status Ticket tags are for "why is this test not operational right now."
+    Ticket tags fall into two categories, "status" ticket tags and "independent" ticket tags.
+    "status" ticket tags are those which immediately follow a Status_ tag;
+    "independent" ticket tags are all other ticket tags.
+    As with all tagging, ticket tags can be used to control test runs as well as for coverage reporting.
+    "independent" ticket tags are *strongly* recommended for any non-trivial test; they link the test back to the issue describing why it was created (traceability).
+    "status" tickets answer the question "Why is this test not operational right now?"
+    Note that when a status tag is removed, the "status" ticket tags should remain, as the test's "why it was created" history has additional nuance that we also want traceability for.

 Additional Attributes
 ~~~~~~~~~~~~~~~~~~~~~